juniorsundarCasual/TGT/vault/volume-3.chapter-173.md

 Alternatively, a Sect could also earn money through its own side businesses.
 The Cloudstrider Sect is known for its highly potent ritual formations.
 Third parties can contract the Sect's services to set up formations for defence, offence or general utility.
 Other sects offer their own speciality as a service or even other tangible resources obtained through mines or resource-generating infrastructures under their control.

 Markus took note of this aspect as he moved past the Mission Centre.
-Since the location acted as a central node of the entire Sect, moving on the rising path led Markus to the entrance to the Sect's Inner division.
+Since the location acted as a central node of the entire Sect, moving on the rising path led Markus to the entrance to the Sect's Inner Division.

 "Hold it!
 Identification," One of the armoured guards blocking the path demanded as they moved towards Markus.
 Markus bowed respectfully in return, causing the guard to lower his aggression slightly, before presenting the token on his person.

 The guard injected his mana into the token before tossing it back.
 A smug smile flashed across his face for a microsecond, before it returned to a flat frown.
-He then said, "Beyond this point is the personal quarters of the Inner division members."
+He then said, "Beyond this point is the personal quarters of the Inner Division members."

 As he terminated that statement, he walked toward Markus with an imposing aura.
 His body language clearly implied opposition, while his words did not dictate it.